PediconeAndrea/Conta-Triangoli/README.md

 dNodi.saveAsTextFile("GowallaNodi");
 ```

 Moreover, we need a file containing the list of edges from the undirected graph.
-Using the *wrapper* class 'Arco.java', the following code converts the graph from undirected to directed.
+Using the *wrapper* class `Arco.java`, the following code converts the graph from undirected to directed.

 ```
 JavaRDD<String> dGrafo = jsc.textFile("data/Gowalla.txt");